shoulda got Roy’s autograph when I had the chance

 After some more raucous blues Buchanan left the stage and the sold-out crowd brought him back for an encore performance of “The Messiah Will Come Again”, a classic track from his 1972 debut album.

-The guitarist showed his lightning speed and some volume-knob wizardy on this tune to elicit that lonesome whistle cry.
+The guitarist showed his lightning speed and some volume-knob wizardry on this tune to elicit that lonesome whistle cry.
 A second encore–“Johnny B. Goode”–finished things off on a boogie note.

 During the making of his latest album Buchanan was asked about this apparent contradiction between his outward calm and explosive playing style.